emilybache/Online-Shopping-Kata/README.md

 No others are supported (yet).
 A DeliveryInformation must include a delivery address, unless it is of type Pickup, in which case it is optional.
-If a DeliveryInformation has type Pickup then the "Pickup Location" must be a Store, in other cases it is null.
+If a DeliveryInformation has type Pickup or Home Delivery then the "Pickup Location" must be a Store.

 Drone Delivery Rules
 --------------------